Jucodez/Databel-Customer-Churn-Analysis/README.md

 ## Introduction
 This data analysis project gave insight into the reasons why the fictitious telecommunications company Databel was losing customers.

-It aimed at helping company executives have a better understanding of there data and support strategic decision making to retain more of their customers.
+It aimed at helping company executives have a better understanding of their data and support strategic decision making to retain more of their customers.

 ## Data Visualization